MicrosoftDocs/azure-docs/articles/storage/blobs/data-lake-storage-access-control.md

 This table shows a column that represents each level of a fictitious directory hierarchy.
 There's a column for the root directory of the container (`\`), a subdirectory named **Oregon**, a subdirectory of the Oregon directory named **Portland**, and a text file in the Portland directory named **Data.txt**.

 > [!IMPORANT]
-> This table assumes that you are using **only** ACLs without any RBAC role assignments.
-To see a similar table that combines RBAC together with ACLs, see [Permissions table: Combining RBAC and ACL](data-lake-storage-access-control-model.md#permissions-table-combining-rbac-and-acl).
+> This table assumes that you are using **only** ACLs without any Azure RBAC role assignments.
+To see a similar table that combines Azure RBAC together with ACLs, see [Permissions table: Combining Azure RBAC and ACL](data-lake-storage-access-control-model.md#permissions-table-combining-rbac-and-acl).

 |    Operation             |    /    | Oregon/ | Portland/ | Data.txt     |
 |--------------------------|---------|----------|-----------|--------------|